 World Heart Day is, annual observance and celebration held on September 29 that is intended to increase public awareness of cardiovascular diseases, including their prevention and their global impact.

 Cardiovascular diseases are the most common cause of death globally.
-In the early 2000s roughly 17 million people worldwide died from cardiovascular diseases annually.
+In the early 2000s, roughly 17 million people worldwide died from cardiovascular diseases annually.
 The majority of these deaths were the result of coronary heart disease or stroke.
-Although cardiovascular diseases are often considered to be afflictions of people living in developed countries, where sedentary lifestyle is common, more than 80 percent of deaths from these diseases occur in low- and middle-income developing countries.
+Although cardiovascular diseases are often considered to be afflictions of people living in developed countries, where a sedentary lifestyle is common, more than 80 percent of deaths from these diseases occur in low- and middle-income developing countries.

 The primary causes of cardiovascular diseases—poor diet, lack of exercise, and smoking—are considered modifiable factors.
 Thus, even in developing countries, which often lack efficient health care programs, the majority of these diseases can be prevented.
 Cardiovascular diseases also have a major impact on economic systems within countries, because of the high health care costs associated with treatment and lost productivity associated with disability and absenteeism from work.